Early Retirement and Why I Want to Retire by 45

 On top of that, we just bought a house and man, there’s just a lot of chorin’ to be done around that thing.

-We’re in the middle of a forest so right now we’re dealing with a deluge of leaves that basically have to be dealt with on a weekly basis.
+We’re in the middle of a forest so right now we’re dealing with a deluge of weeds that basically have to be dealt with on a weekly basis.
 You add mowing, taking care of the mulch beds, mulching and more and it’s a recipe for a time sink.

 The nice thing is that I find myself enjoying that stuff plus it can be a nice workout but it’d be nice to not have your entire week taken up by work and chores.
 If I had to give up, it’d definitely be work.